natcap/invest.users-guide/source/blue_carbon.rst

  * **Transition matrix**: The transition matrix contains transition coefficients for the rate change in carbon from time 0 to time 1.

- * **Private market valuation** ``(optional -- required for private market valuation)``:

- * **Price in term of metric tons of** ``(optional -- required for private market valuation)``: This is whether the price per metric ton is in terms of elemental carbon or CO\ :sub:`2` which is heavier.
+ * **Price in term of metric tons of** ``(optional -- required for valuation)``: This is whether the price per metric ton is in terms of elemental carbon or CO\ :sub:`2` which is heavier.

- * **Value of Carbon** ``(optional -- required for private market valuation)``: The private market value for the carbon in United States dollars.
+ * **Value of Carbon** ``(optional -- required for valuation)``: The social cost of carbon or private market value for carbon in United States dollars.

- * **Market discount in price of Carbon** ``(optional -- required for private market valuation)``: society's preference for immediate benefits over future benefits (labeled "Market discount rate (%) (optional)" in the tool interface).
-The default value in the interface is 7% per year, which is one of the market discount rates recommended by the U.S. government for cost-benefit evaluation of environmental projects.
-However, this rate will depend on the country and landscape being evaluated.
-Philosophical arguments have been made for using a lower discount rate when modeling climate change related dynamics, which users may consider using.
+ * **Discount Rate** ``(optional -- required for valuation)``: The discount rate reflects time preferences for immediate benefits over future benefits.
 If the rate is set equal to 0% then monetary values are not discounted.

- * **Annual rate of change in price of Carbon** ``(optional -- required for private market valuation)``: adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.
-The default value in the interface is 0% (labeled "The annual rate of change in the price of carbon (%) (optional)" in the tool interface).
-However, setting this rate greater than 0% suggests that the societal value of carbon sequestered in the future is less than the value of carbon sequestered now.
-It has been widely argued that GHG emissions need to be curtailed immediately to avoid crossing a GHG atmospheric concentration threshold that would lead to a 3 degree Celsius or greater change in global average temperature by 2105.
-Some argue that such a temperature change would lead to major disruptions in economies across the world (Stern et al. 2006).
-Therefore, any mitigation in GHG emissions that occurs many years from now may have no effect on whether or not this crucial concentration threshold is passed.
-If this is the case, C sequestration in the far future would be relatively worthless and a carbon discount rate greater than zero is warranted.
-Alternatively, setting the annual rate of change less than 0% (e.g., -2%) suggests that the societal value of carbon sequestered in the future is greater than the value of carbon sequestered now (this is a separate issue than the value of money in the future, a dynamic accounted for with the market discount rate).
-This may be the case if the damages associated with climate change in the future accelerate as the concentration of GHGs in the atmosphere increases.

- * **Social market valuation** ``(optional -- required for social market valuation)``:

- * **SCC Table** ``(optional -- required for social market valuation)``: value estimates based on damage costs associated with the release of an additional ton of carbon, the social cost of carbon (SCC).
-The default data comes from *Rob...*

- * **SCC field** ``(optional -- required for social market valuation)``: The field in the ``SCC Table`` that contains the value for the carbon.
-The default data includes rates for 5%, 3%, and 2%.
+ * **Annual rate of change in price of Carbon** ``(optional -- required for valuation)``: This adjusts the value of sequestered carbon as the impact of emissions on expected climate change-related damages changes over time.

+..
+I removed the SCC price schedule material and reformatted the rest of the doc to use the terrestrial carbon valuation framework

 Interpreting Results
 ====================